-It’s hard to narrow down the best places to travel in September, but our Luxury Travel Consultants are up for the challenge.
+It’s hard to narrow down the best places to travel in September, but our travel experts are up for the challenge.
 These are Ker & Downey’s best places to travel in September, narrowed down from some of the best destinations in the word, including one in our own backyard.

 September is a great month to get out and explore the world.
 The summer holiday crowds have mostly vanished, returning back to work and school.
 Many regions across the globe are experiencing some of their best weather of the year.
 Here we’ve compiled our list of the best places to travel in September.